truenas/documentation/content/SCALE/SCALETutorials/Network/AddingGlobalConf.md

    {{< trueimage src="/images/SCALE/Network/GlobalConfigNameserverSettings.png" alt="Global Configuration Nameserver Settings" id="Global Configuration Nameserver Settings" >}}

-4. Enter the IP address for your default gateway into the **IPv4 Defalut Gateway** if you are using IPv4 IP addresses.
+4. Enter the IP address for your default gateway into the **IPv4 Default Gateway** if you are using IPv4 IP addresses.
    Enter the IP address in the **IPv6 Default Gateway** if you are using IPv6 addresses.

 5. Select the **Outbound Network** radio button for outbound service capability.